ray-project/ray/doc/source/data/key-concepts.rst

 ===============

 Datasets performs *lineage reconstruction* to recover data.
-If an application error or hardware failure occurs, Datasets recreates lost blocks by re-executing tasks.
+If an application error or system failure occurs, Datasets recreates lost blocks by re-executing tasks.

 Fault tolerance isn't supported in two cases: